nightroman/Invoke-Build/Tasks/Header/README.md

 ## How to print more task details in task headers

-Invoke-Build default task headers are very simple:
+Invoke-Build default task headers are printed as

     Task /<path>

+where `<path>` is a task name with its parent/calling tasks.

-It is possible to print additional information in task headers, for example, task synopses, locations in build scripts, start times, and etc. Colored lines are supported by `Write-Build`.
+The command `Set-BuildHeader` is used in order to use a different format and print additional information like task synopses, locations in build scripts, start times, and etc. Colored lines are written by `Write-Build`.

-Synopses are defined as the special comments `# Synopsis: ...` preceding tasks.
+Synopses are defined as the special comments `# Synopsis: ...` before tasks.
 Each synopsis is one line of text with short task description.
 It is normally used for getting task help by `Invoke-Build ?`.
-The sample shows how to get task synopses for something else, e.g. custom task headers.
+The sample shows how to use task synopses in task headers.

-Printed task locations are especially useful in VSCode output window.
-They work like links, i.e. <kbd>Ctrl+Click</kbd> opens the clicked location in the editor.
+Printed task locations may be useful in VSCode output window.
+They work like links, <kbd>Ctrl+Click</kbd> opens the clicked location in the editor.
-The sample shows how to get task locations.
+The sample shows how to use task locations in task headers.

 See the sample script [Header.build.ps1](Header.build.ps1).